-Where to stay in Giethoorn
+Where to Stay in Giethoorn

 There are plenty of options for accommodation in Giethoorn and I’ll list some here.

 For budget travelers, I recommend the Black Sheep Hostel, right in the heart of the village.
 It has super good reviews and a simple – yet cool – decoration

-How to get to Giethoorn, Netherlands
+How to Get to Giethoorn, Netherlands

 Getting to Giethoorn By Car

-Considering that you’re leaving from Amsterdam, that’s a 1h30 drive, and Google Maps worked correctly suggesting the way there.
+Considering that you’re leaving from Amsterdam, that’s a 1h30 drive, and Google Maps worked correctly, suggesting the way there.

-My husband and I parked our car at the Cafe-Restaurant Smit since we were renting one of their boats.
+My husband and I parked our car at the Cafe Restaurant Smit since we were renting one of their boats.